-(i) fees payable to the Commissioner for the registration of a security interest in relation to registrable goods under the Chattel Securities Act 1987.
+(i) fees payable to the Commissioner 3 for the registration of a security interest in relation to registrable goods under the Chattel Securities Act 1987.

-(2) In this clause “relevant date”, in relation to a credit sale contract or a loan contract, means the date on which the contract is entered into on or, if the contract is entered into by acceptance by the credit provider of an offer by the debtor, the date on which the offer is made.
+(2) In this clause relevant date, in relation to a credit sale contract or a loan contract, means the date on which the contract is entered into on or, if the contract is entered into by acceptance by the credit provider of an offer by the debtor, the date on which the offer is made.

 (2a) In addition to the charges set out in subregulation (1), administrative charges, not exceeding the amount prescribed under section 57 of the Credit Unions Act 1979 4, charged by a Credit Union registered under that Act in respect of or in relation to the registration or discharge of a bill of sale are prescribed charges for the purpose of clause (1)(d) of Schedule 4 to the Act.